 If you’re the spouse or dependent of a 9/11 responder or survivor who passed away as a result of their cancer, you may be entitled to an additional compensation in a wrongful death claim.
 The VCF awards $250,000 for the decedent and $100,000 for the spouse and each dependent.
 Families who have lost loved ones may also be entitled to compensation for economic loss for burial and memorial expenses, lost earnings, and replacement services loss.

 Contact a VCF Attorney Who Can Help You Obtain the Compensation You Deserve

 If you’re an eligible responder or survivor who developed 9/11 breast cancer, you may be entitled to receive compensation from the September 11th Victim Compensation Fund and medical monitoring and treatment from the WTC Health Program.
 However, navigating the complexities of the VCF regulations can be frustrating and it’s best to have an experienced attorney on your side to ensure you maximize your award.
 The attorneys at The Dearie Law Firm, P.C. have been providing trusted counsel and effective representation to 9/11 responders, survivors, and their families for over a decade to help them obtain the compensation to which they’re entitled.
-For a free consultation, call 1-800-2-DEARIE.
+Contact us for a consultation.